Welcome to this guide on what things to do in Minca, Colombia.

 There is not much going on here but it is a nice place to come to sit in the morning.

-Get right in the middle of the stream – which looks like a river.
-But it’s actually a stream from the nearby waterfall that links back into the river Minca.
+Get in the middle of the stream (which looks like a river).
+The stream comes from the nearby waterfall that links back into the river Minca.

 Being the least tantalizing and the closest attraction to the town, I recommend you come here first.
 Especially if you arrive at Minca in the late afternoon and know it’s going to go dark soon.